lyamwalburn/pathfinder/README.md

 [X] Basic animation of maze generating
 []  Error messaging should no path be avaliable
 []  Better styling
-[]  Fix issue with startPos & targetPos being enclosed by maze if on odd tile
+[X] Fix issue with startPos & targetPos being enclosed by maze if on odd tile []  Fix issue where maze does not generate paths if started on an odd tile []  Tidy code in maze generation